Electrical Construction Technology

 Courses are carefully scheduled so that you can earn the AAS degree in two years of full-time study.
 Alternatively, course work can be completed over a longer period during the evening on a part-time basis.
 Students can begin the program in the fall or spring.

 Completion of the degree will prepare you to grow into positions of higher responsibility in the field.
-It will also enable you to transfer all course work to the following online baccalaureate degree programs:
+It will also enable you to transfer all course work to the following baccalaureate degree programs:

 - B.S.
 Applied Management through Franklin University